 Play On

-The Commonwealth Resounds is proud and delighted to continue working in partnership with ABRSM to deliver PLAY ON, a new, enhanced sponsorship fund for organisations and projects from non-UK countries around the world.
+The Commonwealth Resounds is proud and delighted to continue working in partnership with ABRSM to deliver Play On, a sponsorship fund for organisations and projects from non-UK countries around the world.

 Key Information for Play On funding application

-Play On applications are open from Thursday 19 January until 5pm UK time on Sunday 26 February 2023.
+Play On applications are open from Tuesday 1st October until Friday 15th November 2024 (5pm UK time).
 Please read this information carefully before preparing your application for Play On funding to ensure that your organisation meets the relevant criteria and is able to provide the documentation required.

 ***Grant range: between £1,000 – £5,000***